GNOME/tinysparql/docs/reference/libtracker-sparql/ontologies.md

                        ex:cromosomes 47 }
 ```

-Tracker does not implement support for other maximum cardinalities
+TinySPARQL does not implement support for other maximum cardinalities
 than 1.

 <!---